kristapratico/azure-sdk-for-python/doc/dev/static_type_checking.md

 ```

 By accepting `Mapping` here, we give more flexibility to the user and allow them to specify anything consistent
-with a `Mapping` - dict, defaultdict, a user-defined dict-like class, or a subtype of `Mapping`.
+with a `Mapping` - dict, defaultdict, a user-defined dict-like class, or any subtype of `Mapping`.
 Had we
 specified a generic `typing.Dict` here, the `entity` passed must be a `dict` or one of its subtypes, narrowing the types
 accepted.